zulip/zulip/templates/zerver/help/import-from-rocketchat.md

 -   Messages from Rocket.Chat Discussions having direct channels (i.e. private messages) as their parent are imported as normal private messages in Zulip.
+-   If a user is subscribed to a Rocket.Chat Discussion but not to its parent channel, they will lose access to that Discussion (now topic) upon migration to Zulip and will need to be explicitly subscribed to the whole parent stream to gain back the access.
+    Starred messages from such discussions are also not imported.
 -   While Rocket.Chat Threads are in general imported as separate topics, Rocket.Chat Threads within Rocket.Chat Discussions are imported as normal messages within the topic containing that